Wildlife at Montague Island

 While we were stopped the mandatory 100 metres away from the pod, this didn’t stop them from swimming up so close we could almost touch them.
 They seemed to be enjoying a morning’s “people watching” as well, poking their heads out of the water to have good look at us.

-Humpbacks are the most common whales spotted around Narooma, however we do receive visits from Southern Rights, Blue whales, Sperm whales and Minke whales.
+Humpbacks are the most commonly spotted whales in Narooma.
+However we do receive visits from Southern Rights, Blue whales, Sperm whales and Minke whales.

 If you are planning a trip in your own boat, it is important to respect the fact that you are entering their natural environment and make yourself aware of regulations and caution zones.